About This Course

 This Diploma is an ideal postgraduate platform for those of you who wish to build on your primary degree into an applied and relevant subject area.
 This means that an initial foundation in geography, arts, social science, politics, law, design, humanities, science or other fields can be built on in ways that enable a real contribution to how cities, towns, regions and places can be designed and managed into the future in the interests of society and the common good.

-Applicants should normally have a Second Class Honours in a primary honours degree (NFQ, Level 8) or higher, in an appropriate subject in the fields of Science, Arts, Humanities, Social Science, Law, Commerce, Engineering, Architecture, or Government or similar.
-Selection will be based on academic achievement, written expression of interest, an interview and any relevant work experience (if any).
+Applicants must have a Second Class Honours in a primary honours degree (NFQ, Level 8) or higher, in an appropriate subject in Science, Arts, Humanities, Social Science, Law, Commerce, Health, Engineering or Architecture.
+Selection will be based on academic achievement, written expression of interest, an interview and relevant work experience (if any).

-Applicants who hold a degree at a level lower than Second Class Honours in a primary honours degree (NFQ, Level 8) may also be accepted under Recognition of Prior Learning (RPL) subject to the requirement that they demonstrate, at interview, a high level of engagement and interest in the subject, a proven track record of significant experience in a relevant field, and a clear capacity for carrying out studies at postgraduate level.
+Applicants who do not hold a degree at Second Class Honours in a primary honours degree (NFQ, Level 8) may also be accepted under Recognition of Prior Learning (RPL) subject to the requirement that they demonstrate, at interview, a very high level of engagement and interest in the subject, a proven track record of significant experience in a relevant field, and a clear capacity for carrying out studies at postgraduate level.

 For Applicants with Qualifications Completed Outside of Ireland